 Objectives of the study

-1) To recruit all consenting patients with idiopathic and heritable PAH in the UK and Ireland to a longitudinal study involving the collection of clinical data, blood and urine samples over a period of several years.
+1) To recruit all consenting patients with idiopathic and heritable PAH in the UK to a longitudinal study involving the collection of clinical data, blood and urine samples over a period of several years.

 2) To determine the genetic causes of PAH in these subjects.

 3) To recruit relatives of patients with PAH to annual follow up with clinical testing and blood sampling.

 4) To generate a bank of progenitor cells and stem cells from PAH patients with mutations as a resource to study mechanisms of disease and the effects of potential new treatments.

 Patients with idiopathic or heritable PAH will be approached at one of the nine PH centres in the UK or Ireland.
 You will either be sent a patient information sheet or provided with one when you attend the hospital.
 The study is observational and you will not usually be required to make special visits to your local PH centre.
 If you agree to participate you will be asked if we can take additional blood tests at each routine visit to the hospital clinic.
 These will be taken at the same time as your routine clinical blood tests.
 In addition some patients may be asked to contact their relatives to invite them to join the study.
-The relatives will be seen at each centre every 6 months for blood tests and some other clinical tests, including an echocardiogram.
+The relatives will be seen at each centre annually for blood tests and some other clinical tests, including an echocardiogram.

 Do I have to take part?